Dr Eric Ghosh

 LAW400 - Administrative Law

-Work in Progress: "Beyond the republican revival: Non-domination, positive liberty, and random selection" (monograph)
+Work in Progress: "Beyond the republican revival: Non-domination, positive liberty, and sortition" (monograph with Hart)

-- 'Deliberative constitutionalism: An empirical dimension' in Jeff King, Hoi Kong, Ron Levy and Graeme Orr (eds), Cambridge Handbook on Deliberative Constitutionalism (forthcoming, Cambridge University Press)
+- 'Deliberative constitutionalism: An empirical dimension' in Jeff King, Hoi Kong, Ron Levy and Graeme Orr (eds), Cambridge Handbook on Deliberative Constitutionalism (Cambridge University Press, 2018) 220-32

 - ‘Judicial reference to community values – A pointer towards constitutional juries?’ in Thomas Bustamante and Bernardo Fernandes (eds), Democratizing Constitutional Law: Perspectives on Legal Theory and the Legitimacy of Constitutionalism (Switzerland: Springer, 2016) 247-71.

 - "The Australian Constitution and Expressive Reform" (2012) 24(2) Giornale di Storia Costituzionale (Journal of Constitutional History) 95–116: Special issue on "Themes and Traditions in Australian Constitutional Law and History"